```css ``` Skip to content

 Your lived experience is the basis of our journey.
 The call of the soul may be whispering or raucous; we spend our time learning to return inward and listen, step-by-step coming home.

 My vision is to reweave the relationship between inner and outer, soul and soil, timebound and timeless.
-To create containers where individuals and groups attune with a felt sense of welcome, coming home to wholeness through reflection, contemplation, revelation and liberation." - Michelle James
+To create containers where individuals and groups attune with a felt sense of welcome, coming home to wholeness through reflection, contemplation, revelation and liberation."

-Learn more about Michelle James at her website
+Learn more about Michelle James at her website.

 feeltone : Monochords, Therapy Furnitures and Wooden Tongue Drums